 Prosecutors usually start with the most serious charge possible, pile on multiple counts from one event, and add enhancements for weapons, injuries, or protected victims.

 Knowing their playbook matters.
-Our Marion, IL violent crimes defense team includes two former prosecutors.
+Our violent crimes defense team in Marion, IL includes former prosecutors who know how the state builds cases.
 That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Marion, IL Builds Your Defense